The blog

 Read → -

-The PEARL problem: when district data is all you have
+When district data is all you have

 In a country where the census has not been updated since 2011, how do you estimate what is happening at the block level?
 A note on small-area estimation and the politics of granularity.